 It’s time for more Chinese food; here is a delicious recipe for ginger beef.
 Ginger beef is crispy strips of steak tossed with a sweet and spicy sauce.
 If you are a fan of Mongolian beef, you will love this recipe.
-As pretty much always, I deep fried the steak strips but they can be fried in the wok as well in about 1 inch of oil.
+As pretty much always, I deep fried the steak strips but they can be fried in the work as well in about 1 inch of oil.
 This dish uses vegetables such as green onions and carrots but you could add others as well.
 It calls for 3 teaspoons of red pepper flakes but you can add more or less to adjust it to your tastes.
 Serve with white rice.
 Enjoy.

-1lb sirloin steak (sliced into thin strips)
+- 1lb sirloin steak (sliced into thin strips)

-¾ cup cornstarch
+- ¾ cup cornstarch

-½ cup water
+- A ½ cup of water

-1 large carrot (julienned)
+- 1 large carrot (julienned)

-3 green onions (chopped)
+- 3 green onions (chopped)

-¼ cup fresh ginger (minced)
+- ¼ cup fresh ginger (minced)

-5 garlic cloves (minced)
+- 5 garlic cloves (minced)

-Canola oil (for frying)
+- Canola oil (for frying)

-3 tablespoons soy sauce
+- 3 tablespoons soy sauce

-4 tablespoons rice vinegar
+- 4 tablespoons rice vinegar

-1 tablespoon sesame oil
+- 1 tablespoon sesame oil

-½ cup sugar
+- A ½ cup of sugar

-3 teaspoon crushed red pepper flakes
+- 3 teaspoon crushed red pepper flakes

 - Add sliced steak strips and toss to coat.
 Pour 1 inch of oil into a wok, heat oil to 375 degrees or until oil is hot enough to fry the steak strips.
-Add a quarter of the steak strips at a time to the wok.
+Add a quarter of the steak strips at a time to the work.
 Separate with a fork and cook stirring frequently until crispy.

 (Makes 2 Servings)